Raising Funds For A New Business Startup

 While credit cards are always an option, taking things to extremes can quickly become costly.
 It all depends on the APR attached to the credit card in question, along with when the balance is repaid.
 If you only pay the minimum each month, you could find yourself with significant outgoings that are unlikely to benefit your business.
 Used sensibly however, credit cards can be extremely flexible and versatile.

 Entrepreneurs who own their own homes can usually tap into their property’s value with relative ease.
 Mortgage extensions can quickly and efficiently release at least some of the value tied up in your home.
-That said, it’s entirely down to your mortgage provider as to whether you are permitted to use a mortgage extension for business purposes.
+That said, it’s entirely down to your mortgage provider whether you are permitted to use a mortgage extension for business purposes.
 Still, it’s always worth asking.

 Business Start-Up Loans

 The UK government continues to pledge its commitment to British business, offering a variety of business start-up loans with extremely competitive rates of interest.
 Available up to a maximum of £25,000 and subject to interest of approximately 7%, it’s simply a case of convincing the decision makers that you qualify for assistance.
-In any case, all government-sponsored business loans need to be repaid in full, regardless of whether or not the business succeeds.
+In any case, all government-sponsored business loans need to be repaid in full, regardless of whether the business succeeds.

 Loans from Friends and Family